collective/plone.recipe.varnish/README.txt

     request.
 This defaults to the main group for the specified user.

 balancer
-    If included sets up varnish to load balance the specified backends.
+    If included and set to either 'random' or 'round-robin', this option configures varnish to load balance the servers specified by the 'backends' directive.
     Possible values: **none** (default),  **round-robin** or **random**.

 .. _Varnish: http://varnish.projects.linpro.no/